Fairfield Hike

 Rydal Water

 The image below is from the south side of Nab Scar, looking down the steep winding trail to the village of Rydal.
-There is the Royal Lodge Hotel at Rydal, a large mansion named Rydal Hall, and Rydal Mount that was a home of William Wordsworth, all worth visiting.
+There is the Rydal Lodge Hotel at Rydal, a large mansion named Rydal Hall, Rydal Mount that was a home of William Wordsworth, and the Glen Rothay Hotel with Badger Bar, all worth visiting.

 There is a well marked walking path back to Ambleside that goes through Rydal Estate, so no need to walk along the busy main road.
 There are also regular buses from a bus stop at the hotel to Ambleside.